 - Final Call

-So much so that I started applying for python programming jobs even while doing my M.Sc in Transportation Engineering and happily accepted the job offer when I got one.
+So much so that I started applying for Python programming jobs even before my Masters in Transportation Engineering got over and happily accepted the job offer when I got one.

-If you are reading this, there is a good chance you already know what python is and why it is a popular choice for a programming language to learn in today’s generation.
+If you are reading this, there is a good chance you already know what Python is and why it is a popular choice for learning in today’s generation.
 But maybe you have your own doubts!

-Maybe you are considering python as your first language for learning programming, but not sure if it is right for you!
+- Maybe you are considering Python as your first language for learning programming, but not sure if it is right for you!

-No matter why you are here, I am going to provide you all the reasons, why choosing python is a great choice.
-I am going to layout the various advantages of working with python.
+I am going to list out various reasons, why choosing Python is a great choice for programming.
+I am going to layout the various advantages of working with Python.

-But then I am not going to be a blind promoter.
-I am also going to explain to you, what you shouldn’t expect from python and areas where python could let you down.
+But then, I am not going to be a blind promoter.
+I am also going to explain to you, what you shouldn’t expect from Python and areas where it could let you down.

 Why should you learn Python?